gfunkmonk/deadjournal/_posts/2019/05/2019-05-22-About-Deadjournal.md

  and non-traditional sexual relationships"*.

 This also applied to my blog, as some of the content is unashamedly queer.
 In fact, it was the first blog on which I was unashamedly queer and public about it on the Internet.
+(Not that there's anything to be ashamed about.)

 2006- when I first posted on LiveJournal- may be less than 20 years ago, but it was a different planet.
 The concept of _civil partnerships_ for people like me, and my future